 The Graduate School's Academic Policies and Procedures (https://grad.wisc.edu/acadpolicy/) provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

 MAJOR-SPECIFIC POLICIES PRIOR COURSEWORK

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count up to 6 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer up to 12 credits of graduate coursework from other institutions.